HUMR5200 – Thesis in the Theory and Practice of Human Rights

 - Submission in Fronter: The file must also be submitted to Fronter for plagiarism check before 1 December at 23:59.
 (Note!
 The file uploaded here must be the same version of the file submitted to DUO/StudentWeb).
 Find the room "HUMR5200- Fellesrom " and upload your thesis in the submission folder.
 Fronter login: https://fronter.com/uio/

-- Students should send the e-mail receipt showing that they have been submitting the thesis to DUO, and the supervisor form (if the supervisor is external i.e. not affiliated with the University of Oslo) to: firstname.lastname@example.org
+- Students should send the e-mail receipt showing that they have been submitting the thesis to DUO, and the supervisor form if you have had multiple supervisors (there is no need to submit the form if you have only had one supervisor) to: firstname.lastname@example.org.

 Written assignment of Master’s Thesis.
 Grades A-F (F=fail).